SaiKalyan17/Vehicle-Detection-and-Counting-System/README.md

+How to run this project ?
+Load this project into python Intrepeter or Visual Studio Code Navigate to ../../../ObjectDetection/car-Counter/counter_code.py Run this counter_code.py

 Project Overview:

 This project uses a combination of YOLOv8 object detection and the SORT tracking algorithm to detect, track, and count vehicles in a video stream.
 It processes frames from a video, identifies vehicles such as cars, buses, trucks, and bicycles, tracks them using unique IDs, and counts them when they cross a predefined virtual line.